Greenhouse gas emissions by Australia: Biochar

 Biochar has been promoted as a technique for mitigation of global warming.
-The former leader of the federal opposition, Malcolm Turnbull brought biochar into the political debate by announcing that burying agricultural waste was one of three under-invested areas that his mitigation strategy was committed to opening up.
+The former leader of the federal opposition, and future prime minister, Malcolm Turnbull brought biochar into the political debate by announcing that burying agricultural waste was one of three under-invested areas that his mitigation strategy was committed to opening up.

 Publications and interest groups which track the fledgling Australian industry are divided over the suitability of biochar to the economy.
 Brian Toohey of The Australian Financial Review has said it is yet to be proven commercially viable.
 Friends of the Earth Australia, one of the larger environmental lobby groups, is fundamentally opposed to biochar, calling it "part of a series of false solutions to climate change" which will be "based on large-scale industrial plantations and will lead to the acquisition of large tracts of land, furthering the erosion of indigenous peoples' and community rights while not adequately addressing the climate crisis".

 Green Left Weekly has published several editorials supporting the development of a large-scale biochar industry.